thoughtspot/thoughtspot.github.io/pages/aws/configuration/configuration_options.md

 If you aren't sure what kind of configuration you need, it might help to think of the hardware configurations in terms of simple Lego blocks.
 The r4.16xlarge size can be seen as a 250 GB block.

-**Note:** ThoughtSpot does not support sizes other than r4.16xlarge.
+{% include note.html content="ThoughtSpot does not support sizes other than r4.16xlarge." %}

 Since the minimum data volume offered is 250 GB, you would need one r4.16xlarge block to match the data capacity.
 This scales linearly.
 So, 500 GB would require two r4.16xlarge blocks.